fcorbelli/zpaqfranz/README.md

 _So the software works great on Windows an FreeBSD, but can fail on Ubuntu (!)_
 _[The second is a bug (!) in g++ 10.3, the DEFAULT Ubuntu 21 compiler.
 Yes, a bug recognized in the compiler](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=101558)_
 _Some fixes/workaroud are implemented from 52.8+, and the default hasher (in add) is now XXHASH64, and not XXH3 (the 128 bit version)_
 _I'm sorry but, as always explained, I rarely use Linux (almost always Debian) and hardly Ubuntu_
+_News: from 54+ removed the workarouds, sometimes makes side effects.
+Update your compiler!_

 Be careful to link the pthread library.

+_On Win64 from 54+ include a SFX module_

 Targets
 ```